 Throw Away Old Sponges

-Old sponges for cleaning dishes and countertops are normal in kitchens, but they can look unsanitary to some home buyers.
+Old sponges for cleaning dishes and countertops are normal in kitchens, but they can look unsanitary to some home and condo buyers.
 Throw away your old cleaning sponges and replace them with some nicely crocheted dish towels, and make sure to wash the dish towels on a daily basis.